fm4tt0s/ssl-pooch/README.md

 ```

 Export the endpoint certificate to **PWD/cert_files**
-\* This is only valid when running against server or URL
+- This is only valid when running against server or URL

 ### Show progress bar when running over a list

+Meh is it running?
+I wanna seeeee it...

 ```
 -P      : Show progress bar when running over a list
 ```